-English Church Architecture -
+English Church Architecture.

-ICKLINGHAM, All Saints (TL 691 738) (September 2005)
+ICKLINGHAM, All Saints (TL 691 738) and St. James (TL 771 730),

-(Bedrock: Upper Cretaceous, Lower Chalk)
+(Bedrock: Upper Cretaceous, Lower Chalk.)

 The interior of the church is delightful, a consequence of clear glass and the fact that the building was left largely unaltered by the Victorians as described above.
 The four-bay S. arcade is composed of octagonal piers with typically prominent early fourteenth century capitals from which spring arches bearing a wide flat chamfer and a roll with a fillet, separated by a deep hollow.
 The arch from the S. aisle to the tower is formed of two flat-chamfered orders dying into the jambs, while at the east end of the aisle there are two large niches, one each side of the E. window, replete with cinquefoil-cusped ogee arches, crocketed gables above, little vaults within, and intricately decorated buttresses at the sides.
-On top of the aisle walls, a stone cornice displays ball flower ornament (illustrated at the foot of the page), which is another characteristic Decorated motif, albeit one more frequently encountered in neighbouring Cambridgeshire.
-The aisle roof is tied together with scissor-braces and collars beneath, in a form of construction traced back in Essex by Cecil Hewett (Church Carpentry, Phillimore, 1982), at least as far as c.
-1220 (cf. St. Nicholas’s chapel, Coggeshall, in that county), although here there are tie beams too.
+On top of the aisle walls, a stone cornice displays ball flower ornament (illustrated below left), which is another characteristic Decorated motif, albeit one more frequently encountered in neighbouring Cambridgeshire.
+The aisle roof is tied together with scissor-braces and collars beneath, in a form of construction traced back in Essex by Cecil Hewett (Church Carpentry, London & Chichester, Phillimore, 1982, p.
+9), at least as far as c.
+1220 (cf. St. Nicholasís, Little Coggeshall in that county), although here there are tie beams too.
 The nave roof is also similar, albeit this shows evidence of a more extensive restoration.
 The chancel roof is panelled and may date wholly from 1895, but the chancel is notable especially for its encaustic floor tiles, which are probably original.
 As for the former rood screen, only the dado now survives, displaying Perpendicular tracery towards the nave, while the gate appears to be a seventeenth or eighteenth century addition.
-The pulpit (left) is Jacobean and quite attractive: the conventional carved panels featuring the usual blank round-headed arches, are combined here with various shallowly-incised motifs including one resembling a small apple.
+The pulpit (below right) is Jacobean and quite attractive: the conventional carved panels featuring the usual blank round-headed arches, are combined here with various shallowly-incised motifs including one resembling a small apple.
 The octagonal font displays different examples of early fourteenth century window traceries carved on the bowl, including uncusped intersecting tracery, suggesting that this form, although of thirteenth century origin, was still acceptable in this region at this date.